 This session offers senior pastors an opportunity to engage with Pastor John K. Jenkins Sr. and pastors from around the country who will share insights and address challenges relevant to pastoring at all stages of ministry.

 Deacon James Davis, FBCG

 The needs of the church are as diverse and varied as its members.
 The diaconate are servant leaders who are called to support the pastor and the individuals who make up the body of believers.
 This session will highlight the roles and responsibilities of both deacons and deaconess and will address the spiritual and moral character qualities necessary for success.

 Joshua Jenkins, Director, ID Young Adult Ministry, FBCG

+70% of millennials are not engaged in church.
+Studies project that within the next ten years the church will no longer be relevant to those between the ages 24-37.
 Is your church effectively engaging young-adults?
 Are you reaching out to them in the community and helping them to identify who they are in the Kingdom of God?
 This session will promote a healthy discussion about strategies for empowering young adults to live godly lives of purpose and passion.

 Reverends Skip and Beverly Little, Directors, Couples Ministry, FBCG